chloedollar/twitter-time-out/README.md

 # twitter-time-out

+**NOTE: After the change in management, I no longer use Twitter.
+Feel free to use as a reference, but I will not be maintaining these scripts**

 Simple script to temporarily mute Twitter users

 I wrote this script for my own personal use, but I am publishing it in case others find it useful.
 This script comes with no warranty or guarantee.
 Use at your own risk